edwardskrod/Unix-Shell/README.md

 8. executeCommand.h, executeCommand.c
 	Execute command executes the binary.
 If the binary is not a direct path, it calls getFinalPath() to determine where the binary resides.

+9. commandList.h, commandList.c
+	Defines a list of programs to be executed as an entire command.
+CommandList.c  parses the TokenList into programs.